 Sagat and Guile are also constantly frowning, though Guile occasionally smiles in the presence of his family.
 Main character Ryu is halfway there, though it's more of an impassive look that leans toward frowning than a proper Perpetual Frown.

 Guy from Final Fight/SFA?
 Guy has a trademark scowl that matches his aloof and serious personality.
-The only instance in which Guy smiles is in an official art depicting Ryu, Ken, and Guy in casual clothes (Hell in Cody's Ending in SFA 3, his face is scowling, even though the dialogue implies he is glad Cody is back on his side)
+The only instance in which Guy smiles is in an official art depicting Ryu, Ken, and Guy in casual clothes (Hell, in Cody's ending in SFA 3, his face is scowling, even though the dialogue implies he is glad Cody is back on his side)

-As of Super Street IV, Makoto was not seen showing so much as a smirk in any official art (her ending in Super Street Fighter IV being an exception).
+As of Super Street Fighter IV, Makoto was not seen showing so much as a smirk in any official art (her ending in Super Street Fighter IV being an exception).
 She makes up for it with plenty of yelling.

 Remy from Street Fighter.
 You wouldn't expect someone whose win quote translates to "I hate everything that I see!" to smile much, would you?